Skip to content

 1. Connect to Tallyfy’s MCP server

-Tallyfy provides a hosted MCP server at https://mcp.tallyfy.com that exposes 40+ tools for managing tasks, processes, templates, users, and automation.
+Tallyfy provides a hosted MCP server at https://mcp.tallyfy.com that exposes 107 tools across 12 categories for managing tasks, processes, templates, users, form fields, kickoff fields, automation, and more.
 You don’t need to build your own MCP server - instead, you’ll create a connector that points to Tallyfy’s existing server.

 The server uses OAuth 2.1 with PKCE for authentication.
 Discovery starts at /.well-known/oauth-authorization-server (per RFC 8414), and scopes use dot notation like mcp.tasks.read, mcp.processes.write, etc.